Safe Exploration for Efficient Policy Evaluation and Comparison: Additional Details of the Proposed Methods

 \subsection{Optimization algorithm for MAB and CMAB with IPW}

-As we mentioned in the main text, at the first glance, it is challenging to solve Problem \eqref{eqn:MAB_IPW_w_logged} as it involves infinite number of linear constraints.
-Fortunately, both the objective and the feasible set as both convex, we can adapt the cutting-plane method \cite{boyd2007localization} to solve.
+As we mentioned in the main text, at the first glance, it is challenging to solve \eqref{eqn:MAB_IPW_w_logged} as it involves infinite number of linear constraints.
+Fortunately, both the objective and the feasible set are convex, and so we can adapt the cutting-plane method \cite{boyd2007localization} to solve.

-As an iterative algorithm, there are two main steps in the cutting-plane method: (i) every iteration, we need to proposed a \textit{query point} $\pi_e^{(i)}$; (ii) check with an oracle on whether or not $\pi_e^{(i)}$ is in a target convex set (the feasible set in our case).
-If yes, then we can terminate; otherwise, we find a plane to separate $\pi_e^{(i)}$ and the target convex set, i.e., the cutting plane.
+As an iterative algorithm, there are two main steps in the cutting-plane method.
+At every iteration, we need to (i) proposed a \textit{query point} $\pi_e^{(i)}$, and then (ii) check with an oracle on whether or not $\pi_e^{(i)}$ is in a target convex set (the feasible set in our case): if true, then we can terminate; otherwise, we find a plane to separate $\pi_e^{(i)}$ and the target convex set (i.e., the cutting plane).

-The choice of $\pi_e^{(i)}$ and the cutting plane is central to the computational efficiency.
-Following the literature \cite{zhu2021safe}, we design the algorithm as in Algorithm \ref{alg:CP_MAB}, where both are obtained by a solving a simple subproblem.
-Specifically, the one for $\pi_e^{(i)}$ has a convex objective function and a set of linear constraints, and the one for $\vr^{(i)}$ is a linear programming.
+The choices of $\pi_e^{(i)}$ and the cutting plane are both central to the computational efficiency.
+Following \cite{zhu2021safe}, we design the algorithm as in Algorithm \ref{alg:CP_MAB}, where both are obtained by a solving a simple subproblem.
+Specifically, the one for $\pi_e^{(i)}$ has a convex objective function and a set of linear constraints, and the one for $\vr^{(i)}$ is a linear programming problem.
 The optimization algorithm for the CMAB case can be designed similarly.
 The convergence analysis is provided in \citet{boyd2007localization}.